-Insofar as is relevant to the consideration of the current proposals, the provisions relating to Green Belt remain largely unchanged in the NPPF compared with previous policies.
-However, in relation to schools development, Paragraph 72 sets out a new emphasis on supporting the creation of new schools.
+Insofar as is relevant to the consideration of the current proposals, the provisions relating to Green Belt remain largely unchanged in the NPPF compared with the relevant policies in 2010 (PPG2).
+However, in relation to schools development, Paragraph 72 of the NPPF sets out a new emphasis on supporting the creation of new schools.
 In assessing the 2010 application, regard was had to the previous government planning policy relating to schools, i.e. the August 2011 policy statement "Planning for Schools Development".
-The 2010 proposals were not for a Free School or a state-funded school and therefore it was determined that the August 2011 policy statement did not apply.
+The 2010 proposals were not for a Free School or a state-funded school and therefore it was determined that the August 2011 policy statement did not apply to the assessment of that scheme.
 However, the NPPF differs in that the support for new schools applies to schools in general and not just Free Schools or state-funded schools.
 In any case, the current proposals are now for a Free School and therefore the August 2011 policy statement would now be applicable.